 Your emotional wellness is important to us.
 That's why confidential counseling is available free of charge to all enrolled Knox students, where you have the opportunity to talk with an objective professional about your feelings and concerns.

 Having a hard time adjusting to college?
 Classes or relationships leaving you anxious, stressed, or depressed?
 Not getting along with your roommate?
-Suffering from an eating disorder or substance abuse?
 We're here to help.
 The following services are provided:

 - Personal Counseling: We offer short term individual counseling.
 If you require longer term counseling, we will refer you to professionals in the Galesburg community.

-- Outreach: Our staff is available to provide outreach programs on a wide variety of topics, including stress management, time management, substance abuse, procrastination, eating disorders, and more.
-We also provide outreach to the Knox community on other topics upon request.
+- Outreach: Our staff is available to provide outreach programs on a wide variety to the Knox community upon request.

 - Consultations: We're available to faculty, staff, and students for consultations regarding how to help a student.
 On or off campus referrals are also available.

 - Confidentiality: Your right to privacy is fully protected, and counseling is strictly confidential as provided by law.
 If you want personal information supplied to a psychologist or Knox official, a release form must be signed.
 Counseling records are not a part of your academic record.

 - Appointments: Call 309-341-7492, e-mail Dan Larson, or visit our office at 175 W. Knox Street (south/back side of Furrow Residential Hall across from the soccer field).